 How Jarvis Registry implements both

 Jarvis Registry is a unified registry and gateway, not two products synced together.
 The catalog and data planes share schemas and policy objects.
 It indexes A2A agents, MCP providers, and external providers like AWS AgentCore and Azure AI Foundry as part of a federation layer.
+Both of those carry their own catalog semantics that a federation layer has to read: AgentCore Gateway composes "multiple APIs, functions, tools, agents, and model providers behind a single endpoint" and supports "OpenAPI, Smithy, and Lambda as tool input types" per the AWS developer guide, while Microsoft Foundry Agent Service gives each agent "a dedicated Microsoft Entra identity," snapshots versions automatically, and publishes agents into the Entra Agent Registry per Microsoft Learn.
 Access policy, capability schema, and version information are stored in one place and read by the gateway in real time at call evaluation.

 The product registers as the unified MCP endpoint that Jarvis Chat, Claude Desktop, Claude Code, VS Code, Cursor, GitHub Copilot, Microsoft Copilot, Windsurf, and ChatGPT all connect to.
 From the client's perspective there is one MCP server.
 Behind it Jarvis Registry is brokering invocations across providers, with one audit trail and one policy surface.